phschoepf/spaetschicht-nextcloud/README.md

 ## Setup
 ### DNS
 In order for the Let's Encrypt auto-setup to work, you need to have a public domain, not only an IP.
 Set up a *two* DNS A records at your DNS provider pointing to your server's public IP.
 One will point to the Nextcloud instance, the other to the Collabora Online server for Nextcloud Office.
-We will use `pbnc.gehtsch.ooo`  for Nextcloud, and `collabora.gehtsch.ooo` for Collabora Online.
+We will use `nextcloud.pembau.art`  for Nextcloud, and `collabora.nextcloud.pembau.art` for Collabora Online.

 ### Set up Docker prerequisites
 1. SSH into the instance using the SSH identity whose public key we registered at VM creation: `ssh root@<external_ip> -i ~/.ssh/<private_key>`